ejpallippurath/sales-data-analysis/README.md

   10. Which product line is popular among men and women?
   11. Which month makes more sales?

-Data:
+### Data
-The dataset used in this project is a fictional sales dataset that includes information on products, customers and sales.
+The dataset used in this project is a sales dataset that includes information on products, customers and sales.
 It contains the following columns:
   * Invoice ID
   * Date
   * Time